 How INTPs Say “I Love You”

 How do INTPs show love?
 Some types nearly burst at the seams with emotion, while others keep their feelings much more contained.
 INTPs are part of the latter group, more reserved and cautious when it comes to expressions of love.
-They tend to express themselves in more subtle or intellectual ways than other more effusive personality types.
-Unfortunately, this means that their expressions of love are often unappreciated or even unseen.
+They tend to express themselves in more subtle ways than other more effusive personality types (we’re looking at you extroverted feeling types).
+Unfortunately, this means that their expressions of love are often unappreciated or even unnoticed.
 That’s something I hope I can combat in this article so I hope you’ll stick with me in understanding this complicated and creative personality type.

 Not sure what your personality type is?
 Try out our most highly recommended personality questionnaires: